StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 - Check the box and click **Get started** if you agree with the terms

-We'll send you a confirmation link by e-mail to make sure we got your e-mail address right.
+We'll send you an e-mail to check that we got your e-mail address right.

-- Go to the e-mail and **follow the link** to **confirm your e-mail address**
+- Open this e-mail and **confirm your e-mail address**

 - Can't find the e-mail?
 Check your spam folder.
 If you didn't get it, check the spelling of your e-mail address before you click **Resend e-mail.**